 You (The Buyer): You are most likely more sophisticated than the average buyer since you know how the dynamics of the real estate transaction works.
-But this sophistication also means that you are not willing to pay “market” value like everyone else.
+But this the 100 watch online free sophistication also means that you are not willing to pay “market” value like everyone else.
 By using the listing agent, you know that the seller will most likely be paying less commission so it will give your offer an edge.
 You also know that the listing agent will be pushing hard for your offer because of the increased commission.
 On top of this, things will move quickly.
 The listing agent will now be the last ship online sa prevodom incentivized to get off their a$$ and get things done at lightning speed so as to get the deal done before competing offers come in.

 The Seller: The seller is looking to get the highest price possible for their house.
 They keep seeing signs of an extremely hot market (Mar 22 2017 as of writing this) and are hoping for a hot bidding war.

 When using the listing agent to buy a house does not work:

 The first problem with using the listing agent to buy a house is that most properties are now holding offers.
 Nobody can bring an offer till a specified date.
 This creates a bidding war on offer night and drives the price up.
 It forces people to put their best foot forward to win the house since they are competing against a slew of other buyers.

 The problem with offers is that now the listing agent cannot be receiving offers from other agents and also be presenting your offer.
 They would need to get a manager to handle all offers including yours, the one the listing agent will present.
 Unless the agent and the manager collude, your listing agent will not have any more information than the other agents other than the chit chat conversations he’s had with everyone so far.